 Companies are struggling to recruit

-68% of current space sector organisations predict that they will be hiring over the next 3 years, but already more than half of large organisations report being worried about having access to skilled workers, and nearly 40% of all organisations say staff recruitment is a major barrier to their growth .
+68% of UK space sector organisations predict that they will be hiring over the next 3 years, but already more than half of large organisations report being worried about having access to skilled workers, and nearly 40% of all organisations say staff recruitment is a major barrier to their growth .

 Growing and late stage stage companies in particular have significant challenges hitting their hiring goals, with access to high‐quality candidates cited as the primary problem .
-This problem will only grow as international recruitment becomes more challenging due to immigration constraints and the growth of the global space economy .
+This problem will only worsen as international recruitment becomes more challenging due to immigration constraints and the growth of the global space economy .

 STEM professionals and graduates are in high demand